jonssonyan/h-ui/docs/FAQ.md

 ## Hysteria2 startup failed

 - Hysteria2 configuration error, view Hysteria2 logs through the log menu to eliminate the cause of the error
-- Through ACME Applying for a certificate requires a while.
-The application will start only after the certificate application is successful.
-Wait patiently and refresh the page
+- It takes some time to apply for a certificate using ACME for the first time.
+Please wait patiently for Hysteria2 to start and refresh the page

 # Usage Issues